schneidermatic/Elastax/miniobs-020/README.md

     **NOTE:** x_setup modifies Kernel parameter and reboots your host system after 30 seconds\
     due to the modifications of the kernel parameter.

-03. a) Choose the use cases miniobs-015 and generate the ssl-certificate which is needed for running\
-   Kibana in a secure mode so that the 'Alerting' can be enabled.
+03. a) Go to the miniobs-20 folder

-        $ cd ~/miniobs/miniobs-015
+        $ cd ~/miniobs/miniobs-020

-    b) Generate the ssl-cert & ssl-key

-        $ docker-compose -f create-certs.yml run --rm create_certs

-    c) Start the containers by running the docker-compose command
+    b) Run the docker-compose command for starting the containers

-        $ docker-compose up -d
+        $ docker-compose run -d

     **NOTE:** The '.xrc' file contains some short-hand functions for an easier handling.
 So you\
     can run the 'x_up' command for starting the containers.